pierre-rouleau/pel/doc/pel-manual.rst

     PEL uses several function keys (**F2**, **F5**, **F6**, **F11** and
     **F12**) as key prefixes as described in the section titled `PEL Function Keys Bindings`_.
 It also uses the **F9** key with some external packages.
-    - are implemented by a `set of small Emacs Lisp files`_ and that deal with several aspects of Emacs like windows and frame, scrolling control, buffer, navigation, opening files or web pages from file name or URL at point, numeric keypad handling, etc...
+  - PEL features are implemented by a `set of small Emacs Lisp files`_ and that deal with several aspects of Emacs like windows and frame, scrolling control, buffer, navigation, opening files or web pages from file name or URL at point, numeric keypad handling, etc...

 - a mechanism that provides two Emacs startup modes: